delfick/cwf/docs/docs/sections/urlpatterns.rst

 "section.first" will also default url to an empty string, whereas "section.add" will complain if no url is provided.

+These functions will return the child that was added.

 .. _section_merge: